 Flattening is an operation where we take a list of nested lists and convert it into a different data structure that contains no nested lists.
 Instead, it includes all elements from all lists, which were initially nested.
 Such a data structure is called a flat or a flattened list.

 The original list can contain nested lists in the first level of nestedness only, for example,

 [[1, 2], [3, 4]].

-Otherwise, it contains lists on the second, third and further levels of nestedness,
+Otherwise, it contains lists on the second, third, and further levels of nestedness, for example

 If we want to unnest just a single level of nestedness, we call it shallow flattening.
 If we want to unnest all levels of nestedness, we call it deep flattening.

 A simple approach to understand and visualize is to use a double